 disappeared underground instead of eroding the limestone.

-of the recharge zone from San Antonio to Austin where limestones that overlie the Edwards are faulted and fractured and have
+southeast of the recharge zone from San Antonio to Austin where limestones that overlie the Edwards are faulted and fractured

-caves and sinkholes, so it is possible that surface water can still go into the Edwards limestone below.
-This area is
+and have caves and sinkholes, so it is possible that surface water can still go into the Edwards limestone below.
+This

-called the transition zone.
-There are plenty of good wells and numerous springs in the transition zone, so it is actually
+area is called the transition zone.
+There are plenty of good wells and numerous springs in the transition zone, so it

-also part of the artesian zone (see below), which is the area where we can pump good water out through wells or it comes to the surface on its
+is actually also part of the artesian zone (see below), which is the area where we can pump good water out through wells or it comes to the surface

 |The transition zone was established to